AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 group's computational work, so that it becomes an investment rather than a liability?
 This is currently focused on software.

+If you are actively writing research software yourself, perhaps directly check out :doc:`zen-of-scicomp` instead of this for the more practical side.

 Why plan in advance?